nxskok/pasias/docs/11-tidying-and-selecting-data.md

 pairs: the same students threw both balls.)

 This seems to work most naturally by building a pipe, a line or two at a time.
 See if you can do it that way.
-(If you can't, use lots of temporary data frames, one to hold the result of each part.)
+(If you can't make it work, use lots of temporary data frames, one to hold the result of each part.)